 5.15 If a specified value is given in foreign currency and the owner wishes to be compensated in that currency, this may be arranged.
-The exchange rate is usually decided by the rate applying at the time funds are transferred on behalf of the Secretary of State to the owner's account by the Bank of England's Foreign Currency Settlement Department.
+The exchange rate is usually decided by the rate applying at the time funds are transferred, on behalf of the Secretary of State, to the owner's account by the Bank of England's Foreign Currency Settlement Department.

-Payment by non-national institutions under minimum liability arrangement
+Payment by national institutions under minimum liability arrangement

-Collection's £25,000 minimum liability should be handled by the institution and appropriate payment made direct to the owner by that institution.
-By way of illustration, if the total claims in one financial year were 10 claims at £2,500 each, the Designated Collection would handle and pay all 10 claims directly.
-If there were one claim for £1 million then the Designated Collection would submit the claim to the Arts Council.
-If the Secretary of State decided to pay the claim, the Designated Collection must pay £25,000 to the Department, which would then make the complete payment to the owner.
-With regard to other non-national institutions, all claims within the minimum liability arrangements of £300 or £300 plus one per cent of the specified value would be paid by the borrowing non-national institution to the owner but, in respect of claims exceeding the minimum liability, the minimum liability would be paid to the Department which would then make the complete payment to the owner.

-[Refer to 4.9 and 5.1]
+5.16 Claims whose amounts do not, in its financial year, exceed a national institution's £25,000 minimum liability should be handled by the national institution and appropriate payment made direct to the owner by the national institution.
+By way of illustration, if the total claims in one financial year were 10 claims at £2,000 each, the national institution would handle and pay all 10 claims directly.
+If there was one claim for £1 million then the national institution would submit the claim to the Arts Council.
+If the Secretary of State decided to pay the claim, the national institution must pay £25,000 to the Department, which would then make the complete payment to the owner.
+[Refer to 4.13 and 5.1]